5l1v3r1/Imdb-Auto-Login/README.md

 # Imdb-Auto-Login
 Imdb Auto Login Using Selenium With Python
-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder and change line 7 with your imdb email and your imdb password in 10 line thankyou
+Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder and change line 7 with your imdb email and your imdb password in 10 line after open cmd in that particular folder and enter imdb or imdb.py thankyou